inveniosoftware/docs-invenio-rdm/docs/features/secure.md

   - toc
 template: features_sub.html
 image: ../images/secure.png
-summary: Integrate with your authentication provider, restrict access to records or share the by secrets link as just some of the secure features that InvenioRDM supports.
+summary: Integrate with your authentication provider, restrict access to records or share them by secret links, as just some of the secure features that InvenioRDM supports.

 ---